 But here’s the thing.
 The bull bear ratio is a quantitative measure of market opinion.
 These are opinions about people working the market.
 As you might know, market psychology plays a big role.

-Market psychology is so important that there are some people who research into this field as a full time study.
+Market psychology is so important that there are some people who research into this field as a full-time study.
 This article is a great starting point to understand market psychology.
-The 14 stages of emotions an investor goes through, is applicable for everyone.
+The 14 stages of emotions an investor goes through are applicable for everyone.

 Coming back to the topic of why the bull bear ratio matters think of it as an indicator of the “feel” from the people who are closest to the markets.
 But again, note that opinions and feelings can change.
 So by the time the survey is published, the sentiment could easily change.

 The sentiment can change for a number of reasons.
 Perhaps some investment advisors had a bad day, or perhaps there was big news that brought cheer.
 For example, the stocks initially fell when Trump became President.